UCL-COMP0016-2020-Team-39/askbob-plugin-skeleton/README.md

 ### Building the Docker container

-**AskBob** can be built without support for voice with `docker-compose` using the following command:
+**AskBob** can be built without support for voice queries with `docker-compose` using the following command:
 ```bash
 $ docker-compose build voiceless
 ```